 Swarm Settings Asset¶

-SwarmSettings is a ScriptableObject that lives in your project (usually at Assets/MassiveSwarmSystem/Settings/).
+SwarmSettings is a ScriptableObject that lives in your project (usually at Assets/CreativeSpore/MassiveSwarmSystem/Settings/).
 One instance applies to the whole swarm.
 Create a new one via right-click → Create → Massive Swarm System → Swarm Settings.

 The default settings asset is auto-assigned to a new SwarmManager.
 Duplicate it for level-specific tuning and assign the variant to the manager's Settings slot.